jblessingHC/azdo-sampler/README.md

+# ## NOTE:  This project has been modified to work with VCS Integration and Terraform Cloud

 # Quick Start

 Prepare the required environment variables [environment variables](#environment-variables) for the Terraform Providers.
 Also, fill in the default values for the [Terraform variables](#terraform-variables) in the the [variables.tf](variables.tf) file, or declare Terraform variables.
 Here are examples of the values expressed on a Bash shell: